dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - The above framework is tested with adaptive testing, injecting controlled failures to validate the system’s reasoning This is where the code is edited to real world scenarios.

+- During failure analysis and negative testing: added a strace whitelist for bash and bash like commands.
+This effectively create a stderr channel flow using an strace wrapper around these types of commands that lack native stderr output.
+This enables failure filtering for these types of commands.
+The prototype is working very well.
+There will be a wrapper function, and pre-processing of known bash and bash like commands so that the user does not have to manually apply strace to these types of commands.
+It will be automatically done.

 The last changes are with making the whitelist extensible to other package managerslike yum, dnf, and apk